Napper vs Bruno (spec: cli-run, nap-file)

 How do the editors compare?

-How does scripting compare?
+How does scripting compare? (spec: script-js, script-py, script-fsx, script-csx)

-How do file formats compare?
+How do file formats compare? (spec: nap-file)

 Both Napper and Bruno store requests as plain text files that work well with git.
 Bruno uses its own Bru markup language.
 Napper uses .nap files with a TOML-inspired section-based format.
 Both produce clean diffs in code reviews.

-How does CI/CD integration compare?
+How does CI/CD integration compare? (spec: cli-run, cli-output)

 Bruno provides a CLI for running collections from the terminal.
 Napper is designed CLI-first, meaning the command line is the primary interface rather than an afterthought.
-Napper outputs JUnit XML, TAP, JSON, and NDJSON formats natively and requires no runtime dependencies.
+Napper outputs JUnit XML, JSON, and NDJSON formats natively and requires no runtime dependencies.

 Feature comparison